curl/everything-curl/libcurl/ws/concept.md

 # Concept

-A libcurl application can do WebSockets using one of these two different approaches below.
+A libcurl application can do WebSocket using one of these two different approaches below.

 ## 1. The callback approach